shuhaowu/runefoil/README.md

     setting the rules.
 - Runelite binary posts your credential via a direct message in game.
   - This can be fixed if you get yourself permamuted in game.
+- Runelite compilation process has malicious code.

+Due to the partially closed source nature of Runelite, some of these operations could be hidden in the closed source parts.

 That said, even in the most paranoid scenario, Runefoil should be secure for the following reasons: